syncfusion-content/wpf-docs/wpf/Currency-TextBox/Restriction-or-Validation.md

 ---
 layout: post
 title: Restriction or Validation in WPF Currency TextBox control | Syncfusion
-description: Learn about Restriction or Validation support in Syncfusion WPF Currency TextBox control and more.
+description: Learn about Restriction or Validation support in Syncfusion WPF Currency TextBox control, its elements and more details.
 platform: wpf
 control: CurrencyTextBox
 documentation: ug